afrancomano/MSDSHomeWork5/README.md

 Sources:
 Two text files, yob2015.txt and yob2016.txt were used for this exercise.
 These files contain the number of firstnames used for newborns in the United States in 2015 and 2016, respectively.

+Output:
+Top10girlsNames.csv	is the output csv file.
+It contains the top 10 newborn girl names for 2015 and 2016 combined, along with each respective total count.

 Contact Information:
 Please contact afrancomano@smu.edu with any questions regarding the contents of the MSDSHW repository.